The AAO's Distinguished Visitor Scheme aims to

 (University of Washington), visiting 23 July - 31 August 2010.

 Prof. Connolly worked with AAO staff on new techniques for the classification of spectra using spectroscopic survey data, and the creation of a simulation framework for designing future photometric and spectroscopic surveys.

 (Caltech), visiting 6-25 September 2010.

-Prof. Ellis will engage with AAO staff in a program of identifying which multiwavelength photometric and spectroscopic observables most strongly constrain the shape of the stellar initial mass function for star clusters, galaxies, and galaxy populations.
+Prof. Ellis engaged with AAO staff in a program of identifying which multiwavelength photometric and spectroscopic observables most strongly constrain the shape of the stellar initial mass function for star clusters, galaxies, and galaxy populations.